 Here’s where the electric one wins.
-Its lighter and smaller than a pellet smoker.
+It’s lighter and smaller than a pellet smoker.
 The size of it is pretty compact just like your dorm room refrigerator.
 So it gives you unmatchable flexibility with the wheels attached to it.
-Are you planning for a camping?
+Are you planning to camp?
 You can easily carry it there and plug and play to have a great bbq feast!
-The Masterbuilt, Char-Broil, Smokin-It are some best electric smokers bbq lovers around the world are using and loving.
+The Masterbuilt, Char-Broil, Smokin-It are some best electric smokers bbq lovers around the world who are using and loving.

 Which one provides versatile options?

 Here’s where the pellet smoker really offers more.
 Not just smoking it rewards you with more cooking options like grilling, broiling, roasting and even baking.
 But with the electric one, you only can add the smokey flavour to your favourite bbq.